Toy Matinee

-After the album was released, Pratt went on tour with Pink Floyd to promote their Momentary Lapse of Reason album, a commitment he had made prior to the project beginning (and being engaged at the time to Gala Wright, daughter of Pink Floyd's keyboard player Richard Wright, one he was loath to break).
-MacLeod and Pierce moved on to other session work, and Leonard was not interested in being part of a tour that involved replacing so many of the original members.
-Gilbert took on that role himself instead, assembling a promotional band for the album which featured Gilbert's then girlfriend, Sheryl Crow, on keyboards, Marc Bonilla on guitar, Spencer Campbell on bass and Toss Panos on drums.
-There were a number of short tours.
+After the album was released, Pratt was touring and MacLeod and Pierce moved on to other session work, and Leonard was not interested in being part of a tour that involved replacing so many of the original members.
+Gilbert took on that role himself instead, assembling a promotional band for the album which featured Gilbert's soon-to-be girlfriend, Sheryl Crow, on keyboards, Marc Bonilla on guitar, Spencer Campbell on bass and Toss Panos on drums.

-A 1991 live recording of Gilbert and this touring band performing songs from the album was released in 2010 as Kevin Gilbert Performs Toy Matinee Live at the Roxy.
-The group engaged in heavy radio promotion wherever possible, most notably frequent appearances on the Mark & Brian show on Los Angeles-area station KLOS.
-Some of those sessions were released on Mark & Brian's KLOS compilation recordings, such as a stripped down version of "The Ballad Of Jenny Ledge" on their You Had to Be There collection.
+Starting in late 1990, the group engaged in heavy radio promotion wherever possible, most notably frequent appearances on The Mark & Brian Show on Los Angeles-area station KLOS.
+There was short tour in the spring of 1991 around mostly the west coast.
+A live recording of Gilbert and this touring band performing songs from the album on May 1, 1991 at The Roxy was released in 2010 as Kevin Gilbert Performs Toy Matinee Live.
+That same year, Toy Matinee Acoustic was released, consisting of a compilation of rehearsals in 1990 and three songs recorded at the Ventura Theatre on April 21, 1991.
+In 2024, the latter concert was released in its entirety as Troy Manitee: Men Without Pat.
+The promotional tour ended because of a legal action taken by band co-founder Pat Leonard.

 Two of the songs on Toy Matinee—"The Ballad of Jenny Ledge" and "Last Plane Out"—received wide play on AOR stations partly due to Gilbert's promotional work, both of them peaking at No. 23 on Billboard's Mainstream Rock Tracks chart.
-Despite the chart success of the singles, the album's highest U.S. chart position was No. 129, and sales were enough below expectations that many unsold copies of the CD were widely available as cut-outs in the early '90s.
+Despite the chart success of the singles, the album's highest U.S. chart position was No. 129, and sales were enough below expectations that many unsold copies of the CD were widely available as cut-outs in the early 1990s.